LibCrowds/libcrowds-viewer/docs/configuration.md

 ## Viewer Properties

+All of the following properties, apart from `task-opts` are optional.

 | Property              | Type    | Default | Description                                                                                           |
 |-----------------------|---------|---------|-------------------------------------------------------------------------------------------------------|
 | task-opts             | Array   |         | An array of task options                                                                              |